animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-In addition to the core XML namespace (`gfe`), {sdg-name} provides a data access XML namespace (`gfe-data`), which is primarily intended to simplify the development of {data-store-name} client applications.
-This namespace currently contains support for {data-store-name}
-[Repositories](#gemfire-repositories) and Function
-[execution](#function-execution), as well as a `<datasource>` tag that offers a convenient way to connect to a {data-store-name} cluster.
+In addition to the core XML namespace (`gfe`), Spring Data for GemFire provides a data access XML namespace (`gfe-data`), which is primarily intended to simplify the development of GemFire client applications.
+This namespace currently contains support for GemFire [Repositories](#gemfire-repositories) and Function [execution](#function-execution), as well as a `<datasource>` tag that offers a convenient way to connect to a GemFire cluster.

 </div>

 <div class="sect2">

-### An Easy Way to Connect to {data-store-name}
+### An Easy Way to Connect to GemFire

 <div class="paragraph">

-For many applications, a basic connection to a {data-store-name} data grid using default values is sufficient. {sdg-name}'s `<datasource>` tag provides a simple way to access data.
+For many applications, a basic connection to a GemFire data grid using default values is sufficient.
+Spring Data for GemFire's `<datasource>` tag provides a simple way to access data.
 The data source creates a `ClientCache` and connection `Pool`.
 In addition, it queries the cluster servers for all existing root Regions and creates an (empty) client